Piazza di Siena returns for its 93rd edition from May 27th to 31st, 2026

-After 90 years, Rome’s beautiful Villa Borghese is once more preparing for its world famous and glamorous International Horse Show.
+After more than 90 years, Rome’s beautiful Villa Borghese is once more preparing for its world famous and glamorous International Horse Show “Piazza di Siena”.

-This four-day event features top international riders competing in traditional riding displays, as well as thrilling show-jumping and polo matches (on Saturday at 8.30pm and 9.15pm).
-The line-up for the 90th edition of Piazza di Siena reads like the “who’s who” of the world of international show jumping.
+This four-day event features top international riders competing in traditional riding displays, as well as thrilling show-jumping and polo matches.
+The line-up for the 2026 edition of Piazza di Siena reads like the “who’s who” of the world of international show jumping.

 – Roma, Piazza di Siena, 27 May 2018